 “La dernière innocence, la dernière timidité...”

 I give the text over to him.
 He reads with difficulty (with love and with care).
 He eventually gives it back to me and I finish the section.
 He says : "You know, my friend, who would've thought that we would end up one day reading Rimbaud in a hotel room ?
 I think he would've liked that".
-We promise each other to do a performance reading Rimbaud in some public toilet next time we meet.
-We arranged to read Rimbaud on the phone in the meanwhile.
+We promise each other to do a public read of Rimbaud in the public toilets next time we meet.
+"We'll read Rimbaud on the phone in the meanwhile."

 It was warm, not a cloud in the countryside sky.
 The last time we met.